 There is currently no proven screening test for ovarian cancer and a complete diagnosis is only possible through investigative surgery.
 Dr Liz Moore’s project, funded jointly with the Medical Research Council, paves the way for the development of new and more accurate diagnostic tests for ovarian cancer.
 This research has been published in Science Translational Medicine.

-We took steps to overcoming a significant problem in chemotherapy treatment: resistance to platinum.
-While many women with ovarian cancer respond well to the platinum in chemotherapy drug paclitaxel, around 60 per cent go on to develop a resistance to it.
+We took steps to overcoming a significant problem in ovarian cancer treatment: resistence to chemotherapy drugs.
+While many women with ovarian cancer respond well to the taxanes in chemotherapy drug paclitaxel, around 60 per cent go on to develop a resistance to it.

 Led by Professor Ahmed Ahmed, our researchers at the University of Oxford found that ovarian cancer cells become more sensitive to paclitaxel when FER enzymes are prevented from working.
 This research could be translated into developing more effective therapies which enhance the effectiveness of paclitaxel treatment.
 The results were published in the prestigious Nature Communications in 2018.